rogerpadilla/prouter/README.md

 // Declare the paths and its respective handlers router
   .use('*', (req, resp, next) => {
-    // this handler will be for any routing event, before other handlers console.log('request info', req);
+    // this handler will be for any routing event, before any other handlers console.log('request info', req);
     // and pass control to the next handler next();